 To improve page load speed and security, HubSpot automatically creates static versions of pages, blog posts, and knowledge base articles when possible.
-This is similar to static site generators like Gatsby or WP Super Cache.
 This means that, rather than assembling the page's data and layout for each request, HubSpot will render the page ahead of time and push it to the CDN.
+Local copies of prerendered pages are stored around the globe so that users across the world can access pages faster based on their location.

 This is separate from the concept of caching.
 All prerendered pages are cacheable on HubSpot's CDN.
 Prerendering is the process by which the HubSpot CMS generates the static version of a page.
 Even if the CDN doesn't have a page cached, requests will be faster because the page is already in its final rendered form.

-When a page is not compatible with prerendering, HubSpot will continue to serve that page dynamically.
+Not all pages are eligible for prerendering, depending on the type of content it serves.
+When a page is not eligible, HubSpot will continue to serve that page dynamically.
 Below, learn more about prerendering.

 Updating data that affects your page will automatically trigger a render.
-For example, publishing an edit to a page of its template will rerender it.
-Changes to other shared data, such as CMS settings, may cause pages pages to be rerendered.
+For example, publishing an edit to a page's template will re-render it.
+Changes to other shared data, such as CMS settings, may cause pages pages to be re-rendered.

 Generally, the prerendering process takes seconds to complete.
 If a large change is made, such as updating a module that’s included in many templates and pages, it may be minutes before all pages are updated.